cornerstone-uos/cornerstone-pdk/README.md

   - `modes`: (optional) if the optical modes differ between ports, please add the modes relevant to the component port here instead of specifying the modes for the component in general.
 Please include the `mode_numbers`, `polarisation` and `wavelength` (in nm) for each mode at each port in this case.
   - `fibre_modes`: (only needed for fibre ports) if you're adding a fibre port, please specify the `fibre_type` and `wavelength` for this port.
 For the fibre type, please choose from the following: 'SM300', 'S405-XP', 'SM400', 'SM450', '460HP', 'SM600', 'S630-HP', '630HP', '780HP', 'HI780', 'SM800-5.6-125', 'SM800G80', 'SM980-5.8-125', 'SM980G80','1060XP', '980HP', 'HI1060', 'SMF-28', 'CCC1310', '1310BHP', 'SM1550P', 'SM1250G80', '1550BHP', 'SM1500G80', 'DCF4', 'SM1950' or 'IRZS23'.
 If your fibre type is not represented here, please contact us and we'll add it to the list.
   - `coupling_angle_cladding`: for vertically coupled fibre ports, i.e. grating coupler fibre ports, please also specify the coupling angle IN CLADDING.
 Important: we require the angle of light in the top cladding layer, not in air, unless the structure is air-clad.

+## Other folders
+There are three other subfolders that can be added to a PDK folder.
+These are optional and, as of yet, have no further requirements on their contents.
+We are currently not processing these, but they may be useful to keep track of for your own organisational purposes.

+- "docs": a folder to add other documentation files, such as design manuals.
+- "experimental": a folder to add any experimental data you have on the components in the PDK.
+- "sparams": a folder containing sparams for your components.
+Note: we also offer an S-params generation service as part of our paid PDK management service.
+These are separate from the S-params provided here, and will appear in the generated PDK packages on our portal instead.

 ## Changelog